 - The perspectives of victims and survivors of domestic, family and sexual violence, and their children, are vital to our work.

 - Stakeholders, including funders, have knowledge and access to resources that can support the development and implementation of ANROWS research projects.

 - ANROWS will exercise its independence in the publication and promotion of research findings.

-To support the take-up of evidence, ANROWS meets regularly with policy-developers at National Plan Senior Officials (NPSO) meetings, comprising Commonwealth, state and territory government officials with responsibility for violence against women portfolios.
-ANROWS convenes the National Plan Senior Officials meeting quarterly.
+To support the take-up of evidence, ANROWS meets regularly with policy developers at National Plan senior officials (NPSO) meetings, comprising Commonwealth, state and territory government officials with responsibility for violence against women portfolios.
+ANROWS convenes the NPSO meeting quarterly.